dcm2192/p8105_final_proj/p8105_final_proj.md

 Exploring Environmental Impacts on Elk Migration in Yellowstone National Park

+Exmaining Elk Expeditions: Migration to Yellowstone

+Elk on the Move

 ## Motivation

 We are motivated to study elk migration in relation to different